 .

-St. Emery registration and contact information including street address, telephone numbers, email address, directions/map-link and parking information can be found in the navigation bar Contact/Registration section.
+St. Emery registration and contact information including street address, telephone numbers, email address, directions/map-link and parking information can be found in the Contact/Registration section.

 As points of interest, a photograph showing St. Emery’s Church during construction in 1932 was recently discovered as well as a discovery of a one-of-a-kind lost sculpture of St. Stephen.
 Both are shown in the History section.